Turbo Takeaways

 Target Retirement Savings Benchmarks

-Another recommendation is to save 10 times your after-tax pre-retirement income by age 67 in order to carry and maintain your current lifestyle into your retirement years.
+Another recommendation is to save 10 times your after-tax pre-retirement income by age 67 to carry and maintain your current lifestyle into your retirement years.
 While this amount may seem overwhelming, you can follow age-based milestones to stay on track over time:

 These milestones are good checkpoints at which to start building, and then keep growing your retirement savings and ensure you’re on the right track.